 Howard Lake’s Finest

-The Howard Lake Fire and Ambulance Departments roster lists individuals.
+The Howard Lake Fire and Ambulance Department’s current roster is listed below.
 Members of the department are always ready to welcome new volunteers!

 Current fire department officers include: